Rishisingh07/Rishisingh07/README.md

 - 👋 Hi, This is Rishi Singh
-- 👀 I’m interested in front end developmemt and currently getting experience with dart and flutter.
+- 👀 I have a good experience in software testing along with expertise in dart and flutter.
 - 🌱 I’m currently working on Presence.
-- 💞️ I’m looking to collaborate on github.
+- 💞️ I’m looking to collaborate on Git Hub.
-- 📫 You can reach me on instagram - uk_rishi
+- 📫 You can reach me on Instagram - uk_rishi

 <!---
 Rishisingh07/Rishisingh07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.